 This is the Milton Keynes Kids guide to our top ten CHEAP OUT in Milton Keynes, Bedfordshire, Hertfordshire, Buckinghamshire and Northamptonshire that you can take your kids on during 2017.
 You don’t need a lot of money to have a great day out with the kids.
 All you’ll need is some change for parking, a picnic and possibly some spare clothes for the children if it’s muddy or wet.
 This is a list of 10 cheap places you can visit at any point of the year so you can keep coming back to it.
 All of them are within 45 minutes driving distance of Milton Keynes.
 Do check with each place for up to date opening times.
-If you do go to any of them, let me know what you think and send me some photos – email email@example.com.
+If you do go to any of them, let me know what you think and send me some photos – email firstname.lastname@example.org.
 At peak times like hot days during the school holidays, some of them get really busy, so do plan your trips and don’t leave it too late to get there.
 Click on the blue writing for a full review of each place.
-If you find this information – or any of my blog posts useful – please could you do me a favour?
-I’d love it if you could nominate Milton Keynes Kids is these big blogging awards.
-Simply click this link fill in your details and then scroll down to CATGEORY 10 – FAMILY TRAVEL and fill in what you can.
-I do this blog for free – I can’t thank you enough!

 1 – Stanwick Lakes has a HUGE adventure playground, a smaller play area for toddlers and a sand and water area.
 Definitely take a bucket and spade, waterproofs, towel, wellies or flip flops and a change of clothes if they love splashing.
 There’s an adventure trail with two climbing rocks, a rope bridge over the water, hexagonal swing and climbable animal structures and zip wire.
 My eldest loved climbing up into the big bird hide.
 If it’s wet there’s a lovely visitors centre and small soft play area (additional charge applies).
 It’s in Northamptonshire approximately 40 minutes from Milton Keynes and can get really busy in the summer.
 Parking charges vary from £2.50 to £5.50 depending on how long you stay for and what day of the week you go.
 NN9 6GY is the best postcode.